-Here is an excerpt of the script from the first episode of Proper Charlie Podcast.
+Here is an excerpt of the script from the second episode of Proper Charlie Podcast.
 This excerpt comes from Notes on Notes, a look back over my weekly musical journey.

 The Wildest by Louis Prima